-Non-Indigenous women and some men argued that the disinhibiting and what we would now call addictive effects of regularly consuming cheap alcohol leant itself to a host of ills.
-Men under the influence would insist that they could not be held responsible for any violence they might commit under the influence, whether it be beating another man in the street or going home to beat their wives and children.
+Non-Indigenous women and some men argued that the disinhibiting and what we would now call addictive effects of regularly consuming cheap alcohol lent itself to a host of ills.
+Men under the influence would insist that they could not be held responsible for any violence they might commit at that time, whether it be beating another man in the street or going home to beat their wives and children.
 They could and sometimes did argue they had the right to drink their earnings away and leave their families to starve, or else that they couldn't help themselves, because they were under the influence.
 Entrepreneurs then and now made extraordinary profits from alcohol sales, with no sense that they had any responsibility for the impact of their development of advertising and general fuelling of the alcohol trade.
-To this day four of the wealthiest families in north american families made their fortunes selling hard liquor or beer: the Molsons, Labatts, Sliemanns, and Busch.
+To this day four of the wealthiest families in north america made their fortunes selling hard liquor or beer: the Molsons, Labatts, Sliemanns, and Busches.
 Their companies developed into early large corporations, and were far from trivial to oppose.
 They could afford to push their messages about themselves and their products in the press, including demands that small time liquor producers and smugglers be shut down because supposedly they were the real causes of examples of alcohol's havoc producing properties.
 It was unlicensed, uncontrolled liquor that was at issue as far as they were concerned.

 There was overlap between early north american Feminists and temperance advocates, leading to the common labelling of temperance as part of "maternal Feminism."
 Maternal Feminism gets a bad rap, and it was certainly not perfect, prone to slipping into a female form of paternalism and losing sight of the actual needs and concerns of most women, who were and are, just like today, working class.
-It wasn't always the best framework to even notice let alone challenge racism from, and this was deeply frustrating to many women, who argued that maternal Feminism was an attempt to play to the politics of respectability, which would inevitable leave most women behind.
+It wasn't always the best framework to even notice let alone challenge racism from, and this was deeply frustrating to many women, who argued that maternal Feminism was an attempt to play to the politics of respectability, which would inevitably leave most women behind.
 It was certainly not a long term strategy, but it is an understandable one.
 The women best equipped with time and resources to take part in social activism were also under the heaviest pressure to perform respectability, and that meant portraying themselves as perfect mothers whether literal or social, whose concerns were driven by the motivations stereotyped feminine and maternal behaviour insisted they must have.
 And of course, maternal Feminist or not, it is perfectly reasonable to want to help women, children, and men alike avoid and escape violence and poverty.